magic-wormhole/magic-wormhole-protocols/dilated-file-transfer.md

 Does "re-using" the `FileOffer` as a kind of "header" when streaming `DirectoryOffer` contents make sense?
 We need _something_ to indicate the next file etc.
 Preliminary conclusion: it's fine and gives consistent metadata

-Do the limits on message size make sense?
-Should "65KiB" be much smaller, potentially?
-(Given that network conditions etc vary a lot, I think it makes sense for the _spec_ to be somewhat flexible here and "65k" doesn't seem very onerous for most modern devices / computers)

 * compression